Bestiarium Beatum is born from my love of religious art, and for the wonderful animals of the fields, woods, and waters around us.

 For decades, there has been only one Greater Mouse-Eared Bat in all the UK.
 A single male has been hiding out in a tunnel in Sussex, probably originating from a colony on the mainland.

-I have imagined him as a hermit, dedicated to a life of solitary contemplation - symbolised by the traditional symbols of St Joseph: the white cord and the lilies.
+I have imagined him as a hermit, dedicated to a life of solitary contemplation - symbolised by the traditional attributes of St Joseph: the white cord and the lilies.

 Patron Saint of: Hermits, Thinkers, and Single People.